 - If you have already applied our suggested fix for libpam-runtime mentioned in our social media, simply upgrade the package above and continue.

-- After upgrading the package, run:
+- After upgrading the package, run the following:

 sudo apt upgrade